Vision-iOS/Documentation/README.md

 ### Search
 The search section allows the user to operate with the entire set of images on which he has carried out the analysis.
 The search is divided into three *tab* to better diversify the actions that the user can perform on the same data.
 Each tab has a search bar to filter information based on the input transcribed by the user.
 The search bar is structured to offer the best user usability.
-Through the image below the user can perform the entire deletion of what he has typed using the appropriate button with the *X* icon, avoiding having to delete each single character using the keyboard .
+Through the image below the user can perform the entire deletion of what he has typed using the appropriate button with the *X* icon, avoiding having to delete every single character using the keyboard.
 Using the *Cancel* button the interface is restored in its entirety.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22590804/116413476-f0b51900-a837-11eb-9b41-7221c21577af.jpg">